Quick! How many CRO “best practices” can you name off of the top of your head? I’m willing to bet the number is quite high.

 This time, let’s look at the space above the fold.
 How important is it to have your call to action above the fold?
 Is it true that no one scrolls below the fold?

 - How to encourage scrolling

-As most of you know, above the fold originated from the world of print.
-It’s the upper half of the front page of the newspaper where the top story is typically placed.
+“Above the fold” refers to the content that displays on a site without needing to scroll.
+This concept originates from the world of print, as it was the upper half of the front page of the newspaper where the top story is typically placed.